MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-security-groups.md

 # Manage security groups

-As a SharePoint or global admin in Microsoft 365, you can identify specific security groups within an organization in SharePoint or OneDrive to share links to files and folders externally.
+As a SharePoint or global admin in Microsoft 365, you restrict external sharing of SharePoint and OneDrive content so that only users in specific security groups can share externally.

 1. Go to the [Sharing page of the new SharePoint admin center](https://admin.microsoft.com/sharepoint?page=sharing&modern=true), and sign in with an account that has [admin permissions](https://docs.microsoft.com/sharepoint/sharepoint-admin-role) for your organization.